Stevan Eldred-Grigg: Writings

 In 1987 he published his first novel, Oracles and Miracles, the story of two sisters growing up in Christchurch before and during World War II.
+It won second place in the 1988 Goodman Fielder Wattie Book Awards and subsequently was adapted for stage and radio.
+In 2020 Helen Mae Innes added zombies to the book creating Oracles & Miracles & Zombies published by Piwaiwaka Press.

-Eldred-Grigg was the first living New Zealand writer of literary fiction to have had a novel translated into Chinese when Oracles and Miracles, was published in Shanghai in 2002 under the title ‘剩’贤奇迹.
+Eldred-Grigg was the first living New Zealand writer of literary fiction to have had a novel translated into Chinese when Oracles and Miracles was published in Shanghai in 2002 under the title ‘剩’贤奇迹.